renderdraw/docs/relationships/scene-setup.md

 For the majority of use cases, we will have more than one subject we should be

 As of app version 1.8, we create Scene settings version 1.0.
-This settings data is structured like this:
+This can be added to your object by first creating a **Scene Settings** lookup on your Relationship  This settings data is structured like this:

 ```